 4.3 Attending Meetings and Serving

-As TBR values the importance of brethren living, members of TBR are strongly encouraged to join in a suitable cell group for their spiritual growth and support.
+As LCM values the importance of brethren living, members of LCM are strongly encouraged to join in a suitable cell group for their spiritual growth and support.
 The Church also encourages members to attend prayer meeting once a month to know the updates of the Church and brethren in the faith community.